Minwoo-K/Unity2D-Study/README.md

 1) Pin Circle

-Pin Circle game is a simple dart game.\n
+Pin Circle game is a simple dart game.
 A player gets to throw pins(or darts) at a rotating target with pins.
 The rule is to throw all the given pins each level, avoiding other pins on the target.
 If you make it to throwing all the pins without touching other pins on the target, you win.